Seagate/cortx-prvsnr/cli/README.md

 **Note 1**: since primary node is a localhost the following requires to be run under `root` user.

-**Note 2**: Cluster installation for both local and remote modes requires ssh configuration since even for a local installation slave node is supposed to be a remote host.
+**Note 2**: Cluster installation for both local and remote modes requires ssh configuration since even for a local installation secondary node is supposed to be a remote host.
 At the same time:
-- configuation is required only for the slave node
+- configuation is required only for the secondary node
 - only `setup-provisioner` should be supplied with the configuration file.
 Other scripts will perform local operations only.

 Please refer to [Singlenode remote installation](#singlenode-remote-installation) regarding the details.